-Normally, sodium-positive ions coat the resin, but as water flows over the resin on its way to your sink or washer, the naturally occurring calcium and magnesium positive ions that exist in hard water stick to the resin.
+Normally, sodium-positive ions coat the resin.
+However, since water flows over the resin on its way to your sink or washer, the naturally occurring calcium, and magnesium positive ions that exist in hard water stick to the resin.
 This releases sodium ions into the water in order to maintain a balance of electrical charge on the resin.
-Gradually, most of the sodium ions are released into the household water, and the resin becomes saturated with calcium and magnesium ions.
+Gradually, most of the sodium ions are released into the household water.
+The resin becomes saturated with calcium and magnesium ions.

 While hard water isn’t necessarily a health concern, removing these hardness minerals can result in several health benefits:

 Healthier Skin—Hard water interacts poorly with soap so, instead of a rich, dense lather, it produces an unpleasant film.
 That film can accumulate on the skin, causing a variety of aesthetic and health challenges.

 And the more soap you try to use to cut through the sticky film, the more problems you may have.